cram2/cram_teaching/lectures/robot_programming_with_lisp/RPWL_internship_2022.md

 Hello everyone.
-In this intershipt you will write code to control Tortugabots on their way through the building.
+In this intership you will write code to control Tortugabots on their way through the building.
 You will work in pairs - two people form a group.
 Each group can work on the turtles every Thursday afternoon.
 In the 5th week the turtles will be let loose to search for treasures.

 ## Lecture 1 - Remote control tortuga
 The Tortugabot System consists of multiple parts: